Vision for Children With Special Needs

 In recent years, thanks to advanced technologies and new computer-based therapies, computer programs for vision therapy have turned traditional vision therapy exercises into fun and interactive activities.

 While up to 25% of all children struggle with reading and learning difficulties because of undiagnosed vision conditions, research shows that an even higher percentage of children with special needs may have vision problems that are undiagnosed.

 It is therefore crucial for parents and caregivers to understand the importance of bringing a child with special needs for a comprehensive eye exam.

-Contact Dr. Stein at Eye Q Optometrist who will examine your child’s vision and will create a customized vision therapy program specifically for his or her unique abilities and needs.Eye Q Optometrist provides customized vision therapy for patients in New York City, Scarsdale, Rye , Mamaroneck, and throughout New York.
+Contact our eye doctors at Eye Q Optometrist who will examine your child’s vision and will create a customized vision therapy program specifically for his or her unique abilities and needs.Eye Q Optometrist provides customized vision therapy for patients in New York City, Scarsdale, Rye , Mamaroneck, and throughout New York.